s3rgeym/terminal-markup/README.md

 poetry add terminal-markup
 ```

-After install you can use comand `terminal-markup`.
+After install you can use command `terminal-markup`.

 ## Examples